shinobi5/skeletor/README.md

 Global CSS is provided (with an opinionated structure) with tools to concatenate and minify the separate files.
 The intention is for these styles to be global in nature while component styles are applied via each components encapsulated [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) (for custom web components).

-[router-component](https://github.com/mkay581/router-component) and [beedle](https://github.com/andybelldesign/beedle) are recommended for adding SPA features because they're lightweight, framework agnostic and inspired by the web platform.
+[router-component](https://github.com/mkay581/router-component) and [beedle](https://github.com/andybelldesign/beedle) are recommended for adding client-side routing and state management because they're lightweight and inspired by the web platform.

 ### Getting Started